 Our website will only accept RGB images.
 CMYK images will be rejected.
 However, for the closest color matching, we recommend that designers develop in CMYK and then convert their files to RGB before uploading them to our site.
 It's also a good idea to use our color profiles.

 **Please note that there can be up to 1/8" of variance on any printed product, due to printer drift and/or cutting/registration error.
+Backs of printed components are going to be more prone to drift than the fronts.
 While these variances are minimal, they may be an issue for some customers.
 You should bleed your background color/pattern all the way to the edges of the images.
 We strongly recommend that you DO NOT design any game components with thin borders around the edges.
-This will only magnify the effects of drift and variances in registration!!**
+This will only magnify the effects of drift and variances in registration!!
+If you use a border, be sure to use the minimum border width recommendation, as indicated in the template.**

 We print at 300 dots/pixels per inch so if you are designing an image that is 3 inches wide, then it will be 900 pixels wide.
 Our cut lines are 1/8" from the edge of the image for square items like cards, which means that they are 37 pixels (300 x 1/8 = 37.5) from the edge.
 Likewise, the safe zone on such images is 1/4" from the edge, or 75 pixels (300 x 1/4 = 75) from the edge.